 - Mail, Contacts, Calendars: Fetch New Data -> Push = OFF, and Fetch = Manually

 - Shut down all extraneous apps.

-iPhone 4 supports a form of multi-tasking or background processing, and you are not likely to know what’s running in the background.
-Some apps (but not most) can actually do work in the background and consume power.
-To be completely sure you don’t have anything consuming power, fully shut down all the apps you aren’t using.
+The iPhone supports a form of multi-tasking or background processing, and you are not likely to know what’s running in the background.

 - Be EXTRA cautious about leaving the GPS app in the foreground during sleep.